cmems-arcticbliss/lu-simulator/README.md

 ($J^{-1}= R D$) and apply only the rotation to vectors and tensors.

 The first two solutions requires that the transformation is regular, but not necessarily the third one.
-As already said, we see that we cannot preserve everything, and that location uncertainty inevitably involves uncertainty in the relative orientation of the structures.
+As already said, we see that we cannot conserve everything, and that location uncertainty inevitably involves uncertainty in the relative orientation of the structures.